OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

 It can be set to attach additional information to the created entities.
 The value of the ``GROUP_DATA`` policy is propagated via built-in topics.
 The data writer built-in topic data contains the ``GROUP_DATA`` from the publisher and the data reader built-in topic data contains the ``GROUP_DATA`` from the subscriber.
-The ``GROUP_DATA`` policy could be used to implement matching mechanisms similar to those of the ``PARTITION`` policy described in 1.1.6 except the decision could be made based on an application-defined policy.
+The ``GROUP_DATA`` policy could be used to implement matching mechanisms similar to those of the :ref:`PARTITION policy <quality_of_service--partition>` except the decision could be made based on an application-defined policy.

 .. _quality_of_service--transport-priority: